-At 30 June 2020, the Board comprised two Non-Executive Directors, one of whom is the Chairman, and one Executive Director.
-Subsequent to reporting date a third Non-Executive Director was appointed to the Board.
+At 30 June 2021, the Board comprised two Non-Executive Directors, one of whom is the Chairman, and one Executive Director.
 The Board is responsible to the shareholders for the proper management of the Group.
 It meets regularly to review financial and non-financial performance.
 Matters for review by the Board are circulated before the Board Meetings.

 All of the Directors are subject to election at the first Annual General Meeting following their appointment and to re-election at least once every three years.
 Non-Executive Directors who have served for more than nine years on the Board are subject to re-election annually.
-Both of the Non-Executive Directors, who were appointed on 15 January 2007 have served for longer than this period.
-The Board are of the opinion that their shareholdings align their interests with other shareholders.
-At the 2019 Annual General Meeting 100% (2018: 100%) of shareholders voted in favour of their re-election.
+Louise Barton who was appointed on 15 January 2007 has served for longer than this period.
+The Board are of the opinion that their shareholdings align their interests with other shareholders (Refer to page 18, 'Directors share interests").
+At the 2020 Annual General Meeting 100% (2019: 100%) of shareholders voted in favour of their re-election.
 As such the Board consider their independence is not affected.

-Richard Last stands down after the AGM on 29 September 2020.
 Given Louise Barton's length of service she will retire under Article 106 of the Company's articles of association and, being eligible, offers herself to be re-elected as a non-executive Director of the Company.